Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 - Temple Patronage: Records in the Rokuon-nichiroku (鹿苑日録, Keiun-era diaries of Daitoku-ji) show Sōkun performing regularly at high-profile ritual banquets and celebrations.
 This indicates that he was well integrated into the ritual and cultural life of Kyoto, rather than living in isolation.<br>

 - No Fixed Hermitage Mentioned: Although he distanced himself from worldly affairs, no extant source identifies a permanent hermitage (山居, sankyo).
-Instead, he seems to have alternated between Kyoto’s temple quarters —where he wrote manuscripts and taught— and periods of travel.
+Instead, he seems to have alternated between Kyoto’s temple quarters —where he wrote manuscripts and taught— and periods that, to this day, remain lost in the mist of history.

 In short: the young Taira Shinkurō rooted himself in Kyoto’s Zen-temple circles, but adopted a semi-wandering lifestyle after 1582, focusing exclusively on hitoyogiri.
 There is no definitive record of a remote hermitage; instead, he appears to have moved between monastic residences and daimyō patronage sites in the greater Kyoto area.